 Overview of authentication in Power Apps portals

-In Power Apps portals, each authenticated portal user is associated with a contact record in Common Data Service.
+In Power Apps portals, each authenticated portal user is associated with a contact record in Microsoft Dataverse.
 Portal users must be assigned to web roles to gain permissions beyond unauthenticated users.
 To configure permissions for a web role, configure its webpage access and website access control rules.
 Portals allows portal users to sign in with their choice of an external account based on ASP.NET Identity.
 Though not recommended, portals also allows a local contact membership provider-based account for users to sign in.

-Portal users must have an unique email address.
-If two or more contact records (including deactivated contact records) have the same email address, the contacts will not be able to authenticate on the portal.
+Portal users must have a unique email address.
+If two or more contact records (including deactivated contact records) have the same email address, the contacts won't be able to authenticate on the portal.

 The following table lists common identity providers for portals, the protocol that can be used with the provider, and the relevant documentation.

-Configuration information about common providers for protocols such as OpenID Connect, and SAML 2.0 are provided as examples.
-You can use any other provider of your choice for the given protocol, and follow similar steps to configure your provider.
+Configuration information about common providers for protocols such as OpenID Connect and SAML 2.0 are given as examples.
+You can use the provider of your choice for the given protocol, and follow similar steps to configure your provider.